According to Gui Guzi, the legend of the Cape of Good Hope is being explored.

 Hàng dài xe chờ đợi...

-Long line of cars waiting...
+A long line of cars waiting...

 ...đến hàng dài người xếp hàng

-...to the long line of people waiting in line
+...to long lines of people

 Điểm chụp hình lưu niệm tại Mũi Hảo Vọng

-Souvenir photo spot at Cape of Good Hope
+Photo spot at Cape of Good Hope

 Empty